stormearthandlava/stormearthandlava.github.io/guide/raids/sod.md

 * **40:** {{ site.data.talent.natures_guardian }} or {{ site.data.talent.wind_rush_totem }}
 * **45:** {{ site.data.talent.primal_elementalist }}
 * **50:** {{ site.data.talent.stormkeeper }}

 **Recommended Covenants**

 * Necrolord with Plague-Deviser Marileth
 * Night Fae with Dreamweaver or Niya (Note: this is mainly if some players struggle dealing with the style of movement on the fight where {{ site.data.spell.soulshape }} can be useful to them).

 **Recommended Legendaries:**

-* {{ site.data.legendary.windspeaker }} - You're typically only dealing damage to one target at a time during the fight.
+* {{ site.data.expansion_feature.sl.legendary.windspeaker }} - You're typically only dealing damage to one target at a time during the fight.
-* {{ site.data.legendary.dre }} - You can use {{ site.data.spell.fs }} on the Boss to funnel into the eyes and adds and vice versa which suits priority damage well.
+* {{ site.data.expansion_feature.sl.legendary.dre }} - You can use {{ site.data.spell.fs }} on the Boss to funnel into the eyes and adds and vice versa which suits priority damage well.
-* {{ site.data.legendary.eogs }} - It is possible to deal damage to the Stygian Abductor and the Boss at the same time, this option becomes more viable if [Chaotic Essence](https://www.wowhead.com/spell=372642/fated-power-chaotic-essence) is present.
+* {{ site.data.expansion_feature.sl.legendary.eogs }} - It is possible to deal damage to the Stygian Abductor and the Boss at the same time, this option becomes more viable if [Chaotic Essence](https://www.wowhead.com/spell=372642/fated-power-chaotic-essence) is present.

 **Damage:**

 * Maintain {{ site.data.spell.flame_shock }} on as many targets as you can.
 * While the Stygian Abductor is in the air channeling [Dragging Chains](https://shadowlands.wowhead.com/spell=349979/dragging-chains), you can cast {{ site.data.spell.chain_lightning }} off the Eye of the Jailer to damage the Abductor.
-* Use {{ site.data.spell.spiritwalkers_grace }} to maintain DPS while avoiding [Annihilating Glare](https://shadowlands.wowhead.com/spell=350763/annihilating-glare).
+* Use {{ site.data.talent.swg }} to maintain DPS while avoiding [Annihilating Glare](https://shadowlands.wowhead.com/spell=350763/annihilating-glare).
 You can also use instant cast abilities while you're airborne after [Grapple!](https://shadowlands.wowhead.com/spell=351401/grapple), so pool Maelstrom and use instant casts while you're in the air to maintain DPS.

 **Defensives:**

-* Use {{ site.data.spell.astral_shift }} as needed for increasingly high stacks of [Ire](https://shadowlands.wowhead.com/spell=355245/ire) / [Scorn](https://shadowlands.wowhead.com/spell=355240/scorn) and [Titanic Death Gaze](https://shadowlands.wowhead.com/spell=349028/titanic-death-gaze).
+* Use {{ site.data.talent.as }} as needed for increasingly high stacks of [Ire](https://shadowlands.wowhead.com/spell=355245/ire) / [Scorn](https://shadowlands.wowhead.com/spell=355240/scorn) and [Titanic Death Gaze](https://shadowlands.wowhead.com/spell=349028/titanic-death-gaze).
-* As you accumulate more stacks of [Immediate Extermination](https://shadowlands.wowhead.com/spell=348969/immediate-extermination), rotate {{ site.data.spell.astral_shift }} as available to mitigate as much damage as you can.
+* As you accumulate more stacks of [Immediate Extermination](https://shadowlands.wowhead.com/spell=348969/immediate-extermination), rotate {{ site.data.talent.as }} as available to mitigate as much damage as you can.

 **Utilities:**